DataAnalyticsEngineering/FANS/README.md

-# Fourier Accelerated Nodal Solvers (FANS)
+# Fourier Accelerated Nodal Solver (FANS)

-Fourier Accelerated Nodal Solvers (FANS) is an FFT-based homogenization solver designed to handle microscale multiphysics problems.
-This repository contains a C++ implementation of FANS, built using CMake and MPI for parallel computations.
+Fourier Accelerated Nodal Solver (FANS) is an FFT-based homogenization solver for microscale multiphysics problems.
+FANS is written in C++, built using CMake, and it has MPI parallelization.

 <img src="docs/images/FANS_example.png" alt="Example Image" width="400" height="300">